 This isn't just about building a basic chatbot or removing customer agents from the funnel.
 Oliver Maruda, Innovation Lead at Arq Group will take you through the steps and challenges in solving some of the most complex problems using AI, ensuring accuracy at scale, but most importantly, help you get started on a path of how you too can enable your brand to start having real conversations with your customers utilizing AI and handover to humans when appropriate.

-Jonathan Colman UX content design lead Intercom
+Jonathon Colman UX content design lead Intercom

 A content-first approach to product onboarding

 Knowing your user’s story is central to a great onboarding experience – but how do you actually tell that story?

 At some point you need to write the content of your onboarding: words, sentences, value props, the works.
 Ultimately, it’s the content that helps your users achieve their goals.That’s a lot of heavy lifting for just a few bits of text.
 As it turns out, writing your onboarding is a real job, and it’s often harder than you might think.
 The hardest part of all is figuring out where to start.

 In this presentation, Jonathon Colman shares an approach and a few tools that make it easier to write a great onboarding experience.